 1st degree burns can be treated at home.
 Minor burns should be immediately cooled by rinsing with cold water for at least one minute and then treated with Aloe Vera.
-Aloe is a well-known remedy for burns and sunburns.
-Split fresh aloe leaves apart and scrape out gel.
-Apply often to relieve pain and speed healing.
-Prepared aloe vera gel can also be purchased at health food stores.

 3rd degree burns are the most serious.
 3rd degree burns show extensive tissue damage, oozing, and charring.
 Serious burns require immediate medical attention.
 Go to a hospital or call 911 and elevate burned area above the heart until help arrives.
 2nd degree burns have serious blisters with underlying tissue damage.
 2nd degree burns also require a visit to a healthcare professional.
 1st degree burns - or minor burns - have redness with some pain and small blisters.
 These less serious burns can be safely treated at home.

 If you look closely, the plant world is full of nice surprises.
 Who would expect the dry desert lands of Africa to produce a moist herbal remedy like Aloe Vera?
 Thick Aloe Vera leaves are made up of rich moisturizing gel that soothes and heals -- one of its first medicinal uses was probably for sunburn.
 Aloe Vera is one of the most widely used herbal remedies in the world and is especially suited for treating minor burns and bruises.